DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 .. note::
     **Any vhost cuse specific requirement in the following sections will be emphasized**.

-Two impelmentations are turned on and off statically through configure file.
+Two implementations are turned on and off statically through configure file.
 Only one implementation could be turned on.
 They don't co-exist in current implementation.

 The vhost sample code application is a simple packet switching application with the following feature: